 Street, Beeston with George senior working as a night watchman on the railway4.
 By 1911, Mary had died and George snr, still working as a railway night watchman, was living at 20 Evelyn Street, Beeston with two daughters and George junior, who was working as a moulder

 in an iron foundry.5.

-Prior to the war, it appears that George was already active with the Territorial Force so that, war came in August, 1914, he would be amongst the first to enlist, signing up with the Sherwood Foresters (Notts & Derby) Regiment and joining its 1st/7th Battalion which was formed
+Prior to the war, it appears that George was already active with the Territorial Force so that, when war came in August, 1914, he would be amongst the first to enlist, signing up with the Sherwood Foresters (Notts & Derby) Regiment in October 1914 and joining its 1st/7th Battalion which was formed

 from Territorial Force members.
 The battalion, as a whole, landed in France in February 1915, as part of the 139th (Forester) Brigade and soon saw action in the trenches in the Ypres salient, incurring substantial casualties.
 Although Private Hazzledine had not been part of the original contingent, he

 was part of a group of reinforcements, consisting of an officer and 103 men sent on 27 June 1915, which joined the battalion, then positioned and in action in Sanctuary Wood, on 29 June.
 In July they faced terrifying flamethrower attacks and very heavy fighting and

 resulting casualties continued throughout August7.
 In September/October of that year, the battalion was involved in the Battle of Loos, another period of terrible fighting with huge losses, rightly described at its height, by one soldier, as "Hell with the lid off".
 During an attack on the Hohenzoltern

 Redoubt on 14th October, Captain Charles Geoffrey Vickers, the son of Charles Henry Vickers, the Nottingham lace manufacturer, displayed gallantry in the face of the enemy for which he was awarded the Victoria Cross8.